eduard93/zutil-unofficial-documentation/README.md

 | $ZU(53,2) | Returns the number of bytes that have been read from the current TCP device.
 | $ZU(53,3) | Returns the number of bytes that have been read from the current TCP device and clears the counter.
 | $ZU(53,4) | Returns the number of bytes that have been written to the current TCP device.
-| $ZU(53,5) | returns the number of bytes that have been written to the current TCP device and clears the counter.
+| $ZU(53,5) | Returns the number of bytes that have been written to the current TCP device and clears the counter.
 | $ZU(54,0) | Network db lookups (See $ZU(110)). |
 | $ZU(55,n) | Returns or changes the current language mode | %SYSTEM.Process.LanguageMode()
 | $ZU(55,0) | Sets language mode to Caché and return the value for the previous state of the switch.
 Caché is the default mode for the switch.